andrewkiluk/Mach-Music-Player/README.md

 This project started from an example at http://www.androidhive.info/.

+Version 0.9.1:

+Added some framework for a playlist system.
+There's are now classes for songs/albums/artists, and there's a tab-swipe UI for selection.
+Loading the fragments into that framework is not yet working.

+Minor fixes:

+ - Program no longer crashes on exit.

+ - Previous button has been changed to return to the beginning of the song  if the progress is past three seconds.
+This is more in line with expected behavior.

 Version 0.9:

 More general UI improvements, and the ability to change the directory which is searched for mp3 files via the settings menu.
 The remaining tasks: